sriyogesh94/dcos-docs/1.10/deploying-services/private-docker-registry.md

 <a name="secret-store-instructions"></a>
 # Referencing private Docker registry credentials in the secrets store (Enterprise DC/OS only)

-Follow these steps to
+Follow these steps to add your Docker registry credentials to the Enterprise DC/OS secrets store, and then reference that secret in your service definition.

 **Note:** This functionality is only available with the [Universal Containerizer Runtime](/docs/1.10/deploying-services/containerizers/ucr/).
 If you need to use the Docker Containerizer, follow the [URI instructions](#uri-instructions) above.

-## Step 1: Create a Credentials File
+## Step 1: Create a credentials file

 1. Log in to your private registry manually.
 This will create a `~/.docker` directory and a `~/.docker/config.json` file.

     ```bash
-    $ docker login some.docker.host.com
+    docker login some.docker.host.com
     Username: foo
     Password:
     Email: foo@bar.com